garrandall/popular-music-data/tracks/right-thurr-chingy.md

 I like that (uh-huh)
 I like that (uh-huh)
 I like that (Track stars)
-Ooh, ooh, ooh, ooh, do what you do
+Oh oh oohohoho what you do
 I like that (yeah)
 I like that (yeah)
 I like that (yeah)
 I like that (Chingy)
-Ooh, ooh, ooh, ooh, do what you do
+Oh oh oohohoho what you do